 On average, it takes 2-3 years from the beginning of the application process (application submission) to the very end (graduation).
 We are hoping to lower this waiting period in the near future through increased grant funding.

 While on the waitlist, many of our clients begin their fundraising efforts.
 At Brigadoon, we estimate that the care, training, housing, and feeding of our service dogs cost upwards of $30,000 or more per dog over the 2-year training period.
-We ask that our clients raise $10,000 towards the cost of their dog.
-We ask that all fundraising be completed by the time Team Training begins.
+We ask that our clients raise $10,000 towards the cost of their dog which is due the first day of Team Training.
 Therefore, our clients often have over 2 years to reach their fundraising goal.
 We love working with our clients and we are always surprised by the generosity of community members coming to the aid of a fellow citizen!

 We do not require our veterans to raise $10,000.
 We appreciate all that our veterans have done for our country, and providing a service dog at no cost is the least that we can do as thanks.